C. Northcote Parkinson: Library and Museum

 In November, Parkinson was appointed a member of the committee for the management of Raffles Library and Museum, replacing Professor G. G. Hough who had resigned.

 In March 1952, Parkinson proposed a central public library for Singapore as a memorial to King George VI, commemorating that monarch's reign.
 He is reported to have said, "Perhaps the day has gone by for public monuments except in a useful form.
 And if that be so, might not, some enterprise of local importance be graced with the late King's name?
 One plan he could certainly have warmly approved would be that of building a Central Public Library," he opined.
 Parkinson noted that the Raffles Library was growing in usefulness and would, in short time, outgrow the building that then housed it.
 He said, given the educational work that was producing a large literate population demanding books in English, Malay and Chinese, what was surely needed was a genuinely public library, air-conditioned to preserve the books, and of a design to make those books readily accessible.
 He suggested that the building, equipment and maintenance of the public library ought to be the responsibility of the municipality rather than the government.

 T. P. F. McNeice, then-president of the Singapore City Council, as well as leading educationists of the time, thought the suggestion "an excellent, first-class suggestion to meet a definite and urgent need."
 McNeice also agreed that the project ought to be the responsibility of the city council.
-Also in favour of the idea was Director of Education A. W. Frisby, who thought that there ought to be branches of the library which could be fed by the central library, Raffles Institution Principal P. F. Howitt, Canon R. K. S. Adams (Principal of St. Andrews School) and Homer Cheng, the president of the Chinese Y.M.C.A.
+Also in favour of the idea was Director of Education Alfred William Frisby, who thought that there ought to be branches of the library which could be fed by the central library, Raffles Institution Principal P. F. Howitt, Canon R. K. S. Adams (Principal of St. Andrews School) and Homer Cheng, the president of the Chinese Y.M.C.A.
 Principal of the Anglo-Chinese School, H. H. Peterson, suggested the authorities also consider a mobile school library.

 While Parkinson had originally suggested that this be a municipal and not a government undertaking, something changed.
 A public meeting, convened by the Friends of Singapore – Parkinson was its President – at the British Council Hall on 15 May, decided that Singapore's memorial to King George VI would take the form of a public library, possibly with mobile units and sub-libraries in the out-of-town districts.
 Parkinson, in addressing the assembly, noted that Raffles Library was not a free library, did not have vernacular sections, and its building could not be air-conditioned.
 McNeice, the municipal president, then proposed a resolution be sent to government that the meeting considered the most appropriate memorial to the late king ought to take the form of a library (or libraries) and urged the government to set up a committee with enough non-government representation to consider the matter.